BA, BBC and Boots caught up in file transfer hack | Technology

 BA, BBC and Boots caught up in file transfer hack

-Tens of thousands of employees of British Airways, the UK drugstore chain Boots and Britain's BBC were among those who had their personal data exposed following a wide-ranging breach centered on a popular file transfer tool, the organizations confirmed on Monday.
+Tens of thousands of employees of British Airways, the UK drugstore chain Boots and Britain's BBC were among those whose personal data was exposed following a wide-ranging breach centred on a popular file transfer tool, the organizations confirmed on Monday.
 BA, the BBC and Boots said the breach occurred at their payroll provider, Zellis.

-Tens of thousands of employees of British Airways, the UK drugstore chain Boots and Britain's BBC were among those who had their personal data exposed following a wide-ranging breach centered on a popular file transfer tool, the organizations confirmed on Monday.
+Tens of thousands of employees of British Airways, the UK drugstore chain Boots and Britain's BBC were among those whose personal data was exposed following a wide-ranging breach centred on a popular file transfer tool, the organizations confirmed on Monday.

 BA, the BBC and Boots said the breach occurred at their payroll provider, Zellis.
-The provincial government of Nova Scotia, in Canada, was also hit by the breach.
+The provincial government of Nova Scotia, in Canada, was also hit.
 The data from Zellis and the Nova Scotia government was exposed through their use of the MOVEit file transfer software, both organizations said in separate statements.
 Zellis declined to say how many customers were affected.

-The Nova Scotia government did not immediate return a request for comment.
-In a statement, Nova Scotia's Cyber Security and Digital Solutions Minister Colton LeBlanc said his residents "will have questions, and we do, too."
+The Nova Scotia government did not immediately return a request for comment.
+In a statement, Nova Scotia's cyber security and digital solutions minister, Colton LeBlanc, said his residents "will have questions, and we do, too."
 British Airways, owned by IAG, said it had notified affected employees and was providing them with support.
 Boots, part of Walgreens Boots Alliance, said the attack had included some of its employees' personal details.
 The BBC said it was working with Zellis "as they urgently investigate the extent of the breach."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)